 In the First Year, we aim to provide boys with the opportunity to develop their skills in familiar subjects while also investigating areas which may be new to them.
-All pupils will undertake courses in Design and Technology, Art and Music, as well as our innovative Computing and Coding course.
+All pupils will undertake courses in Design and Engineering, Art and Music, as well as our innovative Computing and Coding course.
 Before joining Hampton, First Years will opt to study one of French, German or Spanish, which is then continued through to I/GCSE in the Fifth Year.
-All teaching is in mixed ability classes, although a small number of boys will go to one period of “extension” maths during their timetabled Mathematics lessons.
+All teaching is in mixed ability classes, although a small number of boys will go to one period of “extension” Maths during their timetabled Mathematics lessons.

 First Year boys have timetabled PE and one afternoon (two periods) of Sport.
-In the Autumn and Spring Terms, pupils can choose their sport from Rugby or Football, before choosing one from Athletics, Cricket and Tennis in the Summer Term.
+In the autumn and spring terms, pupils can choose their sport from Rugby or Football, before choosing one from Athletics, Cricket and Tennis in the summer term.

 All boys in the Third Year take English, Mathematics, History, Geography, Religious Studies, Biology, Chemistry, Physics, Coding and Computing, PE, their initial Modern Language (for boys joining at 13+ this is usually their Common Entrance language) and PSHE.
-Three option subjects are offered to boys and they must all complete one of Art, Design and Technology, Drama and Music, together with one of French, German, Spanish, Ancient Greek with Latin, Latin, Mandarin or Russian.
+Three option subjects are offered to boys and they must all complete one of Art, Design and Engineering, Drama and Music, together with one of French, German, Spanish, Latin, Ancient Greek with Latin, Mandarin or Russian.
 Their third option can be any of these.
 All Third Year boys will have a two period Sports’ afternoon and Rowing becomes an option, which runs throughout the year.

 FOURTH and FIFTH YEARS